 Just over half marks needed for A in A-level maths, leaked documents show

-Leaked grade boundaries show that scoring 14.3% overall in Edexcel’s A-level maths qualification would result in an E grade.
+Grade boundaries for two exam boards have been leaked the day before A-level results are published

-Just over half marks were needed to score an A grade in A-level maths this summer, according to leaked documents.
+Students scoring just over half marks in A-level maths will be rewarded with an A grade this summer, leaked documents show.

 Grade boundaries for Edexcel’s maths A-level show students who gained 165 out of a possible maximum of 300 marks (55%) will be awarded an A.